These Are The Consequences of Codependency

 The link between codependency and childhood trauma is well-established in the field of psychology.
 Research has shown that individuals who experience childhood trauma are at a higher risk of developing codependency later in life.

 One study found that individuals who reported experiencing childhood emotional abuse had higher levels of codependency and lower levels of self-esteem than those who did not report such experiences.
 Another study found that individuals who experienced childhood sexual abuse were more likely to engage in codependent behavior in their adult relationships.

-So, what can be done to break the cycle of codependency and heal from childhood trauma?
+So, what can be done to experience Codependency Recovery and heal from childhood trauma?
 The first step is acknowledging the problem and seeking professional help.
 Therapy can help individuals learn to recognize their own needs and desires, set boundaries, and develop healthy coping mechanisms.

 It is also important to practice self-care and engage in activities that bring joy and fulfillment.
 This may include hobbies, exercise, spending time with loved ones, or pursuing personal goals and aspirations.

 In conclusion, codependency is a common consequence of childhood trauma, and it can have a significant impact on an individual’s mental and emotional well-being.
 However, with the right support and resources, it is possible to break the cycle of codependency and heal from the wounds of the past.
 By prioritizing our own needs and learning to set boundaries, we can develop healthy relationships and live fulfilling, meaningful lives.

 By Sherry Gaba, LCSW, AVAIYA University Teacher and Transformation Coach.
 Take Sherry’s FREE quiz Am I Codependent?
 Go here to take the quiz: wakeuprecovery.com/